InitialH14/Vanilla-Js-Projects/README.md

 # Web-Dev-Projects

-I build this repository for cover my fun-projects on cloud and share the source code to you.
+I build this repository for create memorize of my fun-projects on cloud and share the source code to you.
 Following is the fun-project list i build.

 ## Fun-Project List
 1. Calculator 1 (HTNL, CSS, Vanilla Js.)